Chen Yile

-Chen Yile (陈一乐, born 5 January 2002) is an elite Chinese female artistic gymnast.
+Chen Yile (陈一乐 (陳一樂), born 5 January 2002) is an elite Chinese female artistic gymnast.
 She is the 2018 Asian all-around and balance beam champion, and the 2017 Asian junior all-around and uneven bars champion.
 She was a member of the team that won the bronze medal at the 2018 World Artistic Gymnastics Championships.
 Chen stars in the Olympic Channel documentary series "All Around", along with American gymnast Morgan Hurd and Russian gymnast Angelina Melnikova.
 The series shows her training and daily life as a 2020 Olympic hopeful.

 Career

 Junior

 Chen began gymnastics in 2010 at age eight, after being impressed by Yang Yilin's performance in the 2008 Beijing Olympics.
 Chen joined the national team in 2017.
 She competed at the 2017 Junior Asian Championships held in Bangkok, Thailand from May 16–21.
 At the Junior Asian Championships, Chen won all-around gold with a score of 55.000.
 Additionally, she won uneven bars gold (14.150), floor exercise silver (13.200) and balance beam bronze (12.925).
 She shared the podium with teammate Li Qi for floor and beam; Li was first on both events.
 Chen contributed to China's first-place finish as a team, scoring 161.100 alongside teammates Li Qi, Guo Fangting, Liu Jieyu, and Zhou Ruiyu.